Posted January 18, 2018

 ACORN Canada is looking for a Lead Organizer and Part Time Organizers to work in our Halifax office.
 We are looking for motivated individuals interested in fighting and winning local, provincial and national social justice campaigns in Canada.
 ACORN Canada is a non-profit organization made up of more than 102,000 low-and moderate-income member families, in 21 local chapters throughout the country, organized democratically through community organizing.

 We are Canada's largest grassroots community organization for low and moderate income families.
 We have won many important social justice campaigns around payday lending, tenant issues, disability rights, fair banking – and more!

-ACORN Organizers build organizations in low and moderate-income communities.
+ACORN organizers build organizations in low and moderate-income communities.
 How?
 House by house, family by family, organizers hear from community residents what they want changed in their neighborhood, city, province, and country.
-Organizers work with community residents to hold meetings, do research on key issues, and develop campaign strategies to get these issues addressed.
-The ACORN organizer`s job is to work for the membership of ACORN, helping them build the power they need to win on the issues that are most important to them and their communities.
+Organizers work with community residents to hold meetings, conduct research on key issues, and develop campaign strategies to get these issues addressed.
+The ACORN organizer's job is to work for the membership of ACORN, helping build the power we need to win!

--The job will include direct door to door contact with people discussing local issues and getting involved in the organization.
+Job description: Building power for change!
+You will be part of a team doing community organizing in order to expand the reach of Nova Scotia ACORN's economic justice campaigns in low-to-moderate income neighbourhoods.
+The job will include direct door to door contact with people discussing local issues and getting them involved in the organization.

 What We Are Looking for from All Candidates: